 Shingles are extended into the valley as they are installed over the roof deck.
 However, they aren’t run through the valley area.
 It’s also important that the shingles aren’t nailed through the valley metal.
 Roofs usually use a chalk line to strike a line from the valley’s top to its bottom.
 After this, the shingles are cut out of the valley, opening the surface of the valley to water run-off.

-At State Roofing, you can count on us for asphalt and metal roofing needs.
+At State Roofing & Exteriors, you can count on us for asphalt and metal roofing needs.
 Give us a call at (360) 794-7164 or fill out our contact form to schedule a free estimate.
 We serve clients around Seattle, WA.